Mental Health

 They knew it was painful.
 They chose it anyway, rather than the silence.

-We may have become incapable of enduring emptiness.
+We may have become incapable of enduring the void.
 Not because we are weak.
 But because something in our environment has deeply reconfigured our relationship with boredom.

 🔁 The rising threshold